radish-es/opensourcelaw/content/courses/Property/materials/week7.md

 [{{< figure src="/media/fence.jpg" caption="Source: Simon Maage on Unsplash">}}](https://unsplash.com/photos/xw-vvvXq3rA)

 So far in Unit 2, we have focused on issues of possession and title and their interpretation in the classical style.
 Those issues mainly addressed the question of how property is established and given recognition.
 We now turn to a second set of issues that deal with the *content* of property rights held by owners or those in possession.

 One right in particular, some argue,[^exclude] is fundamental to property: the *right to exclude* others from interfering with the owner's use and enjoyment of their land, other tangible things and even intangibles like knowledge goods.
-For better or for worse, this notion that a right to exclude defines--at least in part--the concept of property probably fits with the everyday experiences of many people.
+For better or for worse, this notion that a right to exclude defines property probably aligns with familiar everyday experiences.
 It was at the heart of the disputes in both *[Harrison v Carswell](../week2/#Harrison)* (right to exclude from the mall side walk) and *[Moore v Regents of the University of California](../week3/#Moore)* (right to exclude from the cells of one's body).

 The common law has devised several remedies to enforce an owner's right to exclude.
-We have already a few examples in Unit 1.
+We have already seen a few examples in Unit 1.
 In *Harrison*, the mall owner brought an action in *trespass* against the picketer Sophie Carswell to exclude her from the mall sidewalk, while the plaintiff in *Moore* made a claim in *conversion* in his attempt to exclude the defendants from using his cells after they were extracted from his body.
-Both of these are causes of action in tort that are based on an owner's basic right to exclude other from interfering with their property.
+Both of these are causes of action in tort that are based on an owner's right to exclude others from interfering with their property.

-This week, we will look at a third tort action that engages owners' rights to exclude, but also—reciprocally—other owners' rights to use their property as they wish.
+This week, we will look at a third tort action that engages owners' rights to exclude, but which also—reciprocally—implicates other owners' rights to use their property as they wish.
 This is an action in *nuisance*.
 I know that you are currently studying (or will be studying) nuisance doctrine more fully in your torts class.
 Our focus here will be somewhat narrower.
 We will explore nuisance law as a "property tort" for what it can tell us about how judges in the style of classical legal thought address the clash of private property rights between neighbours.
 The material we cover will largely be distinct from—but, hopefully, mutually reinforcing with—the material you study in torts this year.

 Our focus this week is on just one aspect of nuisance doctrine: the question of *remedy*.
-Once a nuisance has been established on the facts (as it is in all the cases we'll study here), should courts grant an *injunction* to prevent the nuisance-causing activity, or should courts award *damages* to compensate the plaintiff for their losses?
-The former option most effectively enforces the owner's right to exclude, while the latter essentially forces the owner to accept payment as compensation,  allowing defendant to proceeding with their ongoing infringement of that right.
+Once a nuisance has been established on the facts (as it is in all the cases we'll study), should courts grant an *injunction* to prevent the nuisance-causing activity or should courts award *damages* to compensate the plaintiff for their losses?
+The former option most effectively enforces the owner's right to exclude, while the latter essentially forces the owner to accept payment as compensation and thereby allows defendant to proceed with an ongoing infringement of the owner's exclusionary rights.

 {{% callout warning %}}